eaglenguyen/GMK-Color-List/README.md

 ## About

-GMK Keycap Colors is an app that filters all 400+ keycaps made by GMK(Gunther, Meinhardt, and Kredler) into their corresponding color list and was made for the mechanical keyboard community.
+GMK Keycap Colors is a database that filters all 400+ keycaps made by GMK(Gunther, Meinhardt, and Kredler) into their corresponding color list and was made for the mechanical keyboard community.

 It features a simple and straightforward design, offers an organized index of GMK keycap sets designed by many talented designers, and was built using Kotlin and Android Studio for frontend & backend.
 Also utilizes matrixzj aka Matrix Zou's [github/website](https://matrixzj.github.io/docs/gmk-keycaps) to offer more details on the keycap sets!